-- the technical feasibility of completing the intangible asset so that it will be available for use or sale; - its intention to complete the intangible asset and use or sell it; - its ability to use or sell the intangible asset; - how the intangible asset will generate probable future economic benefits.
-Among other things, the entity can demonstrate the existence of a market for the output of the intangible asset or the intangible asset itself or, if it is to be used internally, the usefulness of the intangible asset; - the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset; and - its ability to measure reliably the expenditure attributable to the intangible asset during its development.
+- The technical feasibility of completing the intangible asset so that it will be available for use or sale. - Its intention to complete the intangible asset and use or sell it. - Its ability to use or sell the intangible asset. - · How the intangible asset will generate probable future economic benefits.
+Among other things, the entity can demonstrate the existence of a market for the output of the intangible asset or the intangible asset itself or, if it is to be used internally, the usefulness of the intangible asset.